AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_sittargets.md

 {% include important.html content="If you assign SitTargets or SET #'s you should do so for all SITTERS in every setup that is for more than one avatar." %}

-{% include note.html content="With the [AV]adjuster script in the prim, you can type **/5 targets** in chat to briefly show the SitTargets in hovertext." %}
+{% include note.html content="With the AVP_adjuster script in the prim, you can type **/5 targets** in chat to briefly show the SitTargets in hovertext." %}

 {% include important.html content="If you need to use the prim description for another script, you can place the AVsitterPlus bit after a #. e.g. **tablecloth#0-0**." %}